hydephp/develop/docs/getting-started/architecture-concepts.md

 All pages in HydePHP are internally represented by a page object.
 The object instance contains all the data HydePHP has parsed and discovered.

-The page classes are very important, as they act as a blueprints, defining information for the framework to parse a file and generate relevant data.
 HydePHP ships with a few different page types.
 Each page type is defined as its own page class; all of which extend the base HydePage class.

+The page classes are very important and fill two roles:

+1. The classes themselves, act as blueprints, defining information for Hyde to use when parsing and compiling the page.
+2. The instances of the classes, contain the actual data HydePHP has parsed and discovered.

 ### Overview of a page class